RandolphVI/Hierarchical-Multi-Label-Text-Classification/README.md

 ### :octocat: Data Format

-See data format in `data` folder which including the data sample files.
+See data format in `/data` folder which including the data sample files.
 For example:

 ```
 {"id": "3930316",